opencog/learn/learn-lang-diary/Reading-List.md

   https://arc.net/folder/D0472A20-9C20-4D3F-B145-D2865C0A9FEE
   Posted to twitter in April 2024

+  This list is presented in conceptual order, moving from the simplest ideas and descriptions to the most recent and complex.

   -- The Annotated Transformer
      Undated (2022?)
 8 authors from Google Brain https://nlp.seas.harvard.edu/annotated-transformer/

      This is big blob of python code, implementing an API to a transformer, and includes descriptive text of what each step does.
      All the actual work is done under the covers.
 If you do not already